Sustainable Products & Material Flows

 The thematic priorities of the Sustainable Products & Material Flows Division are

-- Sustainable chemistry, materials and technologies,
+- Chemicals, materials and technologies,

-- Sustainable food systems and bio-based raw materials, and
+- Sustainable food systems and lifestyles, and

-- International cooperation on circular economy and global value chains.
+- Circular economy and global value chains.

 Our research and consultancy projects are geared to practical implementation, seeking to make the vision of sustainable development operational, both on national and international levels, for specific products and companies, sectors and “areas of need”, consumer practices and lifestyles, as well as for policy instruments and strategies.
 We provide scientific support to the development and introduction of new technologies, help companies develop innovative products, assess products and services, analyse the prerequisites for a sustainable transformation of production and consumption patterns and provide practical tools to support decisions for both consumers and procurers.